-The most successful school creates mutual trust and respect among students, parents/guardians, teachers and administrators.
-A complete list of school district policies are online.
+The most successful school creates mutual trust and respect among students, parents, teachers and administrators.
+A complete list of school district policies are on file in the Office of the Superintendent and online at https://northfieldschools.org/about/school-board/policies/.